New Zealand Travel Guide: The Country With Stunning Sceneries!

 Your trip to New Zealand would be incomplete if you do not spend a few days in Auckland.
 As it is the largest city, visiting several popular attractions could be tiring.
 To make the most of your time, here are some amazing things to do in Auckland that should not be missed at any costs.

 The world famous icon of Auckland; the Sky Tower is 328 meters tall and offers panoramic 360 degree views of the city.
 Moreover, the base of the tower is equally popular among tourists as it consists of numerous restaurants, cafés, bars, gift shops, casinos, and hotels.

 The cost for entrance ticket to view the Sky Tower is $32 per adult and $13 per child between the ages 6-14 years.
 Kids below 5 years of age can enter for free and senior citizens above the age of 60 can pay $23 for their ticket.
 Although the tower is open for 365 days, the timings keep varying with the change in weather.
-So, you can check their timings here before visiting this amazing entertainment hub.
+So, you can check their timings and book here before visiting this amazing entertainment hub.

 During my visit to Waiheke Island, I did one of the most exciting and adventurous zipline activity provided by EcoZip Adventures.
 The incredible 360 degree views of Waiheke Island with forest, beaches, and Auckland City at the backdrop was the highlight of the day.
 It is a three-hour tour that also consisted of guided nature walk through the island.
 The total cost of the tour is $119 per adult and $79 per child under 16 years of age.

 To view the most iconic island of Auckland, you should visit Rangitoto Island.
 Tourists usually visit the island to analyze the volcanic field and gain information about its history.
 Remember to bring a torch along, so that you can see the black lava caves properly.
 The peak of the island is about 260 meters above sea level and capturing some of the mesmerizing scenic views would be a great way to bring back happy memories.